'assassination nation' is the first true horror film of the twitter age

 It’s not much different today.
 Unfriended: Dark Web, a sequel to that other Skype-screen horror movie from 2014, and the recent John Cho vehicle Searching, a thriller told entirely through Facetime, surveillance footage and YouTube clips, both use modern tech to dress up familiar genre tropes involving kidnapping, red herrings, and stalk-and-slash murders.
 And while both have their pleasures, it’s likely that their on-screen push notifications and the 2018 browsers depicted throughout will age just as badly as Sandra Bullock using dial-up to order a pizza back in 1995.

 But Assassination Nation feels different.
 It’s an overtly Gen Z horror story, full of hashtags and leaked selfies, but one that isn’t distracted by the technology involved.
-Instead it focuses on its real-world consequences, the shaming and the ruined reputations, and how the internet has not only emboldened the individuals often left voiceless before its inception — its women, its queer youth, and its people of colour — but also the vitriolic conservatives reflecting the very worst elements of the patriarchy.
+Instead it focuses on its real-world consequences, the shaming and the ruined reputations, and how the internet has not only emboldened the individuals often left voiceless before its inception — its women, its queer youth, and its people of color — but also the vitriolic conservatives reflecting the very worst elements of the patriarchy.

 The makeup of the film’s central quartet are a living embodiment of the “This Is the Future That Liberals Want” meme: four unapologetic, politically-astute, self-aware, and sexually uninhibited teenage girls, one of them black and one of them trans.
 Raised on hip hop, feminist porn, and the better corners of YouTube, they have a level of confidence and smarts that far surpasses the largely dumb-as-a-brick regression of the male student body, or the adults that birthed them.